 - 1 small onion chopped very finely

-- 3 tbsp coconut fresh grated (optional)
+- 3 tablespoons coconut fresh grated (optional)

 - ½ carrot grated (can substitute with bottle gourd, optional)